 Rocky Mountain BASIC is a programming language created in 1988.
 Rocky Mountain BASIC (also RMB or RM-BASIC) is a dialect of the BASIC programming language created by Hewlett-Packard.
 It was especially popular for control of automatic test equipment using GPIB.
 It has several features which are or were unusual in BASIC dialects, such as event-driven operation, extensive external I/O support, complex number support, and matrix manipulation functions.
 Read more on Wikipedia...

 - Rocky Mountain BASIC first appeared in 1988

 - See also: basic, assembly-language, pascal, hp-time-shared-basic

-- I have 22 facts about Rocky Mountain BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about Rocky Mountain BASIC not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020